rkiesi/simple-bwserver-for-dd/article-1/Readme.md

 Most often a combination of infrastructure monitoring and more specific application performance monitoring (APM) are the elements needed.
 As a systems engineer don't just jump on the requirement and start solving it with what looks like a quick solution.
 Instead, it is important to ask the *question behind the question* to understand why a feature or requirement was raised.
 Then ask yourself "Is it the right thing?".
 As the investigation and tests above showed, often there will several options and different personas might have different needs.
 Revealing requirements of all involved personas will provide the full picture.
 By investing a bit more time to understand the requirements a better solution could be designed.
 So, it was worth to ask the question behind the (technical) requirement.
 That is the responsibility of the IT architect.

+## Outlook

+Enterprise IT nowadays often relies on constainer orchestration systems like Kubernetes.
+Therefore it is planned to show in another article how observability would be implemneted for Kubernets.
+This will be a joined effort together with a systems integrator as a *working sample from the field* &rarr; [placeholder link to follow on article]()

 ## Bibliography